 “Yeah,” he whispered, his eyes conflicted.
 “That kinda came outta nowhere.”

 “It always does.”

 The pull to kiss him was strong, fluttering in her chest, the scent and the heat of him enveloping her in wanton need.
 Her draw to him remained as strong now as it had been from the very first day she had met him.
 The ache for him never subsided, the temperature between them never cooled.
 Making love to him did not quench the thirst or calm the desire.
 It only made her crave him even more.
-The intensity of her physical attraction to him terrified her in many ways, her greatest fear being he would one day lose interest and forever walk away.
+The intensity of her physical attraction to him terrified her in many ways, her greatest fear being one day he would lose interest and forever walk away.
 What would become of her if she could never feel his touch again?